 - All documents must be correctly uploaded when registering the application in the system, since assessments will be done following the order of reception.

 - Documents will be reviewed once uploaded.
-If there is any uncomplete or mistaken file, the student will be informed and, within a maximum of 10 days, it should be addressed.
+If there is any uncomplete or mistaken file, the student will be informed and, within a maximum of 10 days after the deadline of the corresponding period, it should be addressed.

 Contact firstname.lastname@example.org for inquiries or issues in the application process.

-Note: The information given in the application form about specialty/track for the flexible phase of the Master’s is a guideline (not binding).
-You will be able to confirm or change the specialty/track in when you officially register in the master (binding).
+Note: The information given in the admission form about specialty/track for the flexible phase of the Master’s is a guideline (not binding).
+You will be able to confirm or change your final specialty/track when you officially register in the master's (binding).

 This Master’s programme is targeted at a high quality and multidisciplinary audience with graduates from any discipline seeking to share knowledge and gain advanced understanding in sustainability by addressing societal challenges (e.g. Sustainable Development Goals [SDGs]) and the European Green Deal), developing challenge analysis skills, and extending their capabilities to develop solutions for complex problems.
 It is a full-time, hybrid programme where mobility is a norm embedded in the curricula (compulsory from semester 1 to semester 2).